Putting Safety First

 Here are the ways you can play Lottery games safely while enacting social distancing.

-- Access Online Play – Online Play offers players subscriptions to Mega Millions, Powerball and Cash4Life®.
-Players can purchase tickets via subscription on the Virginia Lottery website without ever leaving the house.
+- Access Play Now to purchase a ticket for Mega Millions, Powerball and Cash4Life®.
+Players can purchase tickets on the Virginia Lottery website without ever leaving the house.
 The Lottery also offers Auto-Renewal to make not missing a drawing easier.

 - Fill out a Digital Playslip – The Lottery offers digital playslips within the Lottery app for these games: Pick 3, Pick 4, Cash 5, Mega Millions, Powerball, Cash4Life® and Bank a Million.
 Just create your play in the app, then tap the Playslip icon instead of Buy Now.
 These playslips can then be scanned by a retailer or Lottery Vending Machine to produce a game ticket.